 Let me start by saying I don’t have a definitive opinion about marijuana.
 I don’t support it.
 I don’t not support it.
 I have had patients in the past smoke it legally and effectively.
 Others ran into problems.
 Everyone is unique, and I’m not here to judge.
 But I am here to educate, […]

 Or: what do you know about the drugs people abuse?
 “Drugs are a waste of time.
 They destroy your memory and your self-respect and everything that goes along with your self-esteem.” –Kurt Cobain Perhaps you’re here because you’re an addict questioning the safety of your drug, or your have a daughter or neighbor with an […]

 The worksheet below is a rough copy of our Wacky and Wonderful Recovery Pamphlet, “Relapse Prevention Plan.”
 (This link will take you to the store, where you can download a clean and updated version for free!)
-The handout includes 2 pages of check-lists meant to quickly help people in recovery maneuver past triggers and cravings.
+The handout includes 2 pages of check-lists meant to help people in recovery maneuver past triggers and cravings.
 Page 1 focuses on identifying warning symptoms and triggers, negative effects of drugs/alcohol, and the […]

 You’re trying to escape an addiction.
 That could be food, drugs, alcohol, gambling, or smoking.
 One of the biggest challenges you’re dealing with, especially at the beginning of your recovery, could be those urges to “feed” the addiction.
 You’re bound to have cravings.
 It happens to all recovering addicts, and it isn’t easy.
 But remember, […]